-Teen Make Sister Shirt After Her Outfit Violates Dress Code
+Teen Makes Little Sister Badass Shirt After School Says She Broke Dress Code

 School dress codes have become a controversial topic, and young female students are currently experiencing double standards that come along with their clothing restrictions.